 Posts filed under “Philosophy”

+More business regulations.
 That is what survey after survey around the globe shows that the world’s populations wants.
 Despite a relentless propaganda campaign of misinformation, fabricated data and false narratives, the public has not been fooled by the 1%.
-The best efforts of a well funded group of ideologues — Free Market absolutists, anti-Democracy and Randians — these pro-corporate radicals has not yet succeeded in fooling all of the world’s population all of the time.
+The best efforts of a well funded group of ideologues — Free Market absolutists, anti-Democracy and…Read More

 Dan Alpert is a founding Managing Partner of Westwood Capital.
 He has more than 30 years of international merchant banking and investment banking experience, including a wide variety of work-out and bankruptcy related restructuring experience.
 Dan’s experience in providing financial advisory services and structured finance execution has extended Westwood’s reach beyond the U.S. domestic corporate finance market to East Asia, the Middle East and Eastern Europe.
 In addition to his structured finance expertise, Dan has extensive experience advising on mergers, acquisitions and private equity financings.
 He has additional expertise in evaluating and maximizing the recoveries from failed financing vehicles affiliated with a common borrower/issuer.